If you've got an upcoming PowerPoint presentation, then you're starting to scramble to get your ideas together.

 Here, we make it simple.
 We’ll go over how to write a PowerPoint presentation—quickly and painlessly.
 We’ll start with how to write a compelling introduction with a fail-proof “hook”, how to create an outline, and how to finish strong.
 Then we’ll wrap it up with some helpful design tips—so the written and visual components of your presentation come together.

-Before you jump into this tutorial, have a look through our professional PowerPoint templates on GraphicRiver.
-We'll walk you through how to plan and writing your presentation, but the design also needs to be on target with your goals.
+Before you jump into this tutorial, have a look through our professional templates on Envato Elements and on GraphicRiver.
+We'll walk you through how to plan and how to write a PowerPoint presentation, but the design also needs to be on target with your goals.

 Guide to Making Great Presentations (Free eBook Download)